riisuki/Todolist_ARC/README.md

 * Click on "Delete Completed Tasks" button to delete all tasks marked as "Complete".
 * CLick on "Delete All Tasks" button to delete all tasks.
 * Editing can only be done with admin login.
+* The list is ordered by due date.

 [Referensi](https://github.com/PrettyPrinted/django_todo_app)